 - Above all, stay safe and cooperate with local and state guidelines.

-Taking these steps can make the job easier for you and your Louisiana hurricane damage attorney.
-Before the hurricane hits your area, make sure you know how to contact a Louisiana lawyer if anything happens.
+Taking these steps can make the job easier for you and your Louisiana hurricane claim attorney.
+Before the hurricane hits your area, make sure you know how to contact an experienced lawyer if anything happens.

 If you know a hurricane is predicted to land at or near where you live, the most important thing to do is follow the advice and directions of your local or state government.
 If authorities tell you to evacuate or take certain safety measures, you should follow those directions.